Commandos (United Kingdom): Commando units

 No. 62 Commando or the Small Scale Raiding Force was a small 55–man unit under the operational control of the Special Operations Executive (SOE).
 They carried out raids planned by SOE such as Operation Postmaster on the Spanish island of Fernando Po off the coast of West Africa.

 In February 1941 the Commandos were reorganized in accordance with a new war establishment.
 Each Commando unit now consisted of a Headquarters and six troops (instead of the previous 10).
 Each troop would comprise three officers and 62 other ranks; this number was set so each troop would fit into two Assault Landing Craft.
 The new formation also meant that two complete Commando units could be carried in the 'Glen' type landing ship and one unit in the 'Dutch' type landing ship.
 The motor transport issued to each commando consisted of one car for the commanding officer, 12 motorcycles (six with sidecars), two 15 hundredweight (cwt) trucks, and one 3-ton truck.
 These vehicles were only provided for administration and training and were not intended to accompany the men on operations.

 In February 1942 the Royal Marines were tasked to organise Commando units of their own.
-In total nine Commando units were formed by the Royal Marines: No. 40, No. 41, No. 42, No. 43, No. 44, No. 45, No. 46, No. 47 and the last, No. 48, which was only formed in 1944.
+In total nine Commando units were formed by the Royal Marines: No. 40, No. 41, No. 42, No. 43, No. 44, No. 45, No. 46, No. 47 and the last, No. 48, which was not formed until 1944.
 In 1943 two other Commando units were formed.
 The first was the Royal Naval Commandos, who were established to carry out tasks associated with establishing, maintaining, and controlling beachheads during amphibious operations.
 The other was the Royal Air Force Commandos, who would accompany an invasion force either to make enemy airfields serviceable, or to make new airstrips operational and contribute to their defence.